WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 pybullet_industrial provides interfaces for setting and measuring the state of these joints.
 The state of a single joint is a dictionary containing the following keys:

-- position: the current position of the joint (in radians for revolute and in meters for prismatic joints)
+- position: the current position of the joint (in radians for revolute and meters for prismatic joints)
-- velocity: the current velocity of the joint (in radians per second for revolute and in meters per second for prismatic joints)
+- velocity: the current velocity of the joint (in radians per second for revolute and meters per second for prismatic joints)
 - reaction force: the current reaction force of the joint (in Newtons)
-- torque: the current effort of the joint (in Newtons for revolute and in Newtons per meter for prismatic joints)
+- torque: the current effort of the joint (in Newtons for revolute and Newtons per meter for prismatic joints)

 **********************
 Endeffector interfaces